arg-tech/delab/README.md

 There are two shiny apps to demonstrate the basic functionalities:

+- demo_requests: let's users first choose a conversation from a dataset; then users can submit the conversation to the DeLab prototype
+- demo_userinput: similar to previous shiny app, but with the possibility to take part in the conversation

+Please note that the dataset must be provided by the user.
+Due to copyright issues, we're not allowed to provide a social media conversation corpus.

 ## Funding

 The Deliberation Laboratory (DeLab) is funded by the Volkswagen Foundation under grant number 98 540.